EudenDev/Pooling-System/README.md

 Add the component to your particle system, read the tooltip on the component if you need help.
 This component forces loop to false and stopAction to callback.

+## Send To Pool Timer
+Calls Pooling.SendToPool(GameObject) after a set duration.
+The duration is reset every new spawn.

 ## POSSIBLE ISSUES
 - Using generic version Pooling.Pool\<T> then trying Pooling.SendToPool() will not work and **will destroy your object**.